ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Dataset Analysis

 \section{Dataset Analysis}

-This section presents a comprehensive quantitative and qualitative analysis of the \textit{ChemRxivQuest} dataset.
-The dataset comprises 971 validated QA pairs, extracted from 155 \textit{ChemRxiv} preprints.
-We analyze the distribution across chemical subfields, categorize the types of questions included to demonstrate the dataset’s diversity and utility.
+This section presents a comprehensive quantitative and qualitative analysis of the ChemQuests dataset.
+The dataset comprises 952 validated QA pairs, extracted from 155 ChemRxiv papers.
+We analyze the distribution across chemical subfields and categorize the question types to demonstrate the dataset's diversity and utility.